 Common Name(s): American elder (Sambucus canadensis), Common elder, Elderberry, European elder (Sambucus nigra), Sambucol, Sambucus, Sweet elder

 Medically reviewed by Drugs.com.
 Last updated on Aug 4, 2021.

 Limited clinical trials have been conducted.
 Elderberry extracts may have some value in the treatment of influenza and duration of cold symptoms, and appear to have antioxidant potential.

 The bioavailability of active constituents in elderberry extracts is considered to be poor.
-Trials are lacking to provide dosing information.
+Dosing information is based on limited evidence from clinical trials.
 For the treatment of influenza, 15 mL of syrup taken 4 times per day for 5 days has been used in clinical trials.
 Air travel respiratory health: initially 600 mg/day starting 10 days before travel followed by 900 mg/day starting the day before travel and continued for 4 or 5 days postflight.